addadda023/consistent-hashing/Readme.md

 ```

 ## How randomly uniformly distributed are requests?
-Increasing number of replicas helps randomly uniformly distribute requests.
 Below chart was generated using:
 * 20 servers.
 * 10,000 total requests.
-* 1 to 150 replica for 20 servers.
+* 1 to 200 virtual replicas for each of the 20 servers.

 ![](/static/std_dev_vs_replicas.png)

-Increasing number of replicas generally helps to randomly distribute but there is diminishing returns after certain threshold.
+Increasing number of replicas generally helps to randomly distribute requests but there is diminishing returns after certain threshold.